 - Jabba Juice – Simply Orange with pineapple, kiwi, cantaloupe and blueberry popping pearls (these are the eggs of the Worrt behind the bar)

-- Blue Bantha – Blue Milk served chilled with bantha-inspired vanilla-butter sugar cookie (unlike blue milk served at the Milk Stand, this is not a frozen beverage)
+- Blue Bantha – Blue Milk served chilled with bantha-inspired brown butter chocolate chip and coconut cookie (unlike blue milk served at the Milk Stand, this is not a frozen beverage)

 - Blurrgfire – Lemonade, pomegranate juice and habanero-lime